Linear Recursion: Introduction

-In the context of the simply typed $\lambda$-calculus, there is an alternative way to obtain a Turing complete system, by adding a fixpoint operator (as it is done in PCF~\cite{Plotkin77}).
-This approach has been used to extend linear functional calculi (see, for instance,~\cite{MackieIC:lilfpl,PittsAM:opeplp,paolini08ppdp,Brauner94,DePaiva99}), however, it relies on the existence of a non-linear conditional which throws away a possibly infinite computation in one of the branches.
-Instead, in this paper, we introduce recursion in the linear $\lambda$-calculus through the use of an unbounded recursor with a built-in test on pairs, which allows the encoding of both finite iteration and minimisation.
-More precisely, we define $\Lrec$, a linear $\lambda$-calculus extended with numbers, pairs and a linear unbounded recursor, with a closed-reduction strategy.
-We show that $\Lrec$ is Turing complete and can be easily implemented: we give an abstract machine whose configurations consist simply of a term and a stack of terms.
-As an application, we give a compilation of PCF into $\Lrec$.
+The question that arises is, what is the minimal extension of the typed linear $\lambda$-calculus that yields a Turing complete system, compatible with the notion of linear function?
+We show how to obtain a Turing-complete typed linear $\lambda$-calculus through the use of an unbounded recursor with a built-in test on pairs, which allows the encoding of both finite iteration and minimisation.
+More precisely, we define \LLCIrec, a linear $\lambda$-calculus extended with numbers, pairs and a linear unbounded recursor, with a closed-reduction strategy.
+We show that $\Lrec$ is Turing-complete and can be easily implemented: we give an abstract machine whose configurations consist simply of a pair of term and a stack of terms.